danielpowney/multi-rating/readme.txt

 == Changelog ==

+= 4.1.1 =
+* Bug: Fixed several WPML issues (i.e. unable to submit ratings) where the original post in the default language was not always returned calling icl_object_id.

 = 4.1 =
 * Tweak: Added option for rating form error message color
 * New: Added required option for rating items.
 If enabled and 0 is selected as the rating item value, a field is required error message is displayed